Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-05-31-0-to-gltf-triangle.md

 {% assign figurecount = 0 %}

-WebGPU is a modern graphics API for the web browser in development by the major browser vendors.
+WebGPU is a modern graphics API for the web, in development by the major browser vendors.
 When compared to WebGL, WebGPU provides more direct control over the GPU, allowing programs to leverage the hardware more efficiently in a manner similar to Vulkan and DirectX 12.
-WebGPU also exposes more advanced GPU capabilities, such as compute shaders and storage buffers, enabling powerful GPU compute applications to run on the web.
+WebGPU also exposes additional GPU capabilities, such as compute shaders and storage buffers, enabling powerful GPU compute applications to run on the web.
 In this series, we'll learn the key aspects of WebGPU from the ground up,